dclamage/SudokuClassicMinLex/README.md

 Solver functionality is also provided.

-The following symmetries are used:
+## Minimal Lexicographical Form

+This code is independently written based on the following symmetries of a classic sudoku.
+These symmetries are described in the [Mathematics of Sudoku](https://en.wikipedia.org/wiki/Mathematics_of_Sudoku) wikipedia article without citation.

  - Rotate 90 degrees [2]
  - Swap bands [3!]
  - Swap stacks [3!]